Alina-ps/maket-103/README.md

 13. box-shadow generator, can search on internet
 14. ::before by default is inline element
 15. sprite with css does not work, only with html
+16. highlight part of code then alt+W and write tag you want